Job ID: 2020-11405 Type: Part-Time # of Openings: 1 Category: Arts and Museum Administration

 The Museum also serves as a gateway to the University for more than 200,000 visitors from around the world each year.
 Intimate in scale yet expansive in scope, it offers a respite from the rush of daily life, a revitalizing experience of extraordinary works of art and an opportunity to delve deeply into the study of art and culture.
 The Museum is located at the heart of the Princeton campus, a short walk from the shops and restaurants of Nassau Street, and is free and open to the public.

-The candidate must have strong research skills and experiences, well-honed interpersonal skills, superb written communication and administrative skills, and be willing to work independently or collaboratively as needed.
-Knowledge of modern and contemporary art is essential.
+The candidate must have a thorough knowledge of the contemporary art field and its mechanisms as well as a strong understanding of the curatorial activities of a museum, strong research skills, well-honed interpersonal skills, superb written communication and administrative skills, and willingness to work independently and/or collaboratively as needed.
+Knowledge of the history of modern and contemporary art is essential.
 Attention to detail is vital, as is the ability to meet scheduled deadlines.
-The post also requires the ability to deal with confidential and sensitive information.
-A minimum of three years of museum experience and an M.A. in art history or a related field are required.
+A minimum of five years of museum experience and an M.A. in art history or a related field is required.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 EEO IS THE LAW